Why Utility Companies Need To Upgrade Their Digital CX

 How to fix it: Utility companies can, and should, use the latest technology to break down information customers find confusing.

 National Grid has already started.
-The company is using smart data to send out home energy reports that include energy-saving tips personalised to every customer, empowering them to lead a more sustainable lifestyle.
+The company is using smart data to send out home energy reports that include energy-saving tips personalized to every customer, empowering them to lead a more sustainable lifestyle.
 It’s part of their Net Zero by 2050 plan.

-Sending out customised solutions gives customers clear and relevant steps they can take to reduce their energy usage.
+Sending out customized solutions gives customers clear and relevant steps they can take to reduce their energy usage.
 To make the experience not only informative, but also engaging, you can put these data-driven tips in a clear and concise video, as shown below.

 Data-driven solutions can also break down a customer’s bill.
 Just take a look at this video from American Water.